Chicago Wrongful Death Lawyers

-A wrongful death is where the negligence or recklessness of a person or company are responsible for a fatal accident.
-The law in Illinois recognizes that when one person's actions cost another his life, the responsible individual should be legally liable to pay damages to the victim's family.
+A wrongful death occurs when the negligence or recklessness of a person or company is responsible for a fatal accident.
+The law in Illinois recognizes that when one person's actions take another's life, the responsible individual should be legally liable to pay damages to the victim's family.
 This means that when a family member dies in an accident, the surviving family members may be entitled to bring a civil claim against those responsible for the accident.

-Our law firm regularly obtains successful settlements for injured loved ones or grieving families, including:
+Our law firm has obtained many successful settlements for injured loved ones or grieving families, including:

 • $3 million after a catastrophic motorcycle accident